RENEE MONTAGNE, Host:

 To talk more about this, we called Shawn McMahon.
 He's head of research for a group called Wider Opportunities for Women.
 It works with low income women and families.
 And he calculated the group's basic economic security tables or best index.

-Mr. SHAWN MCMAHON (Wider Opportunities for Women): It's not a middle class income measure.
+SHAWN MCMAHON: It's not a middle class income measure.
 It's certainly not a poverty measure.
 It measures the amount of income that a family needs to have very basic economic security across a lifetime, and hopefully to promote inter-generational security as well.

 MONTAGNE: What expenses do you include in your survey?